qiulang/vllm-sglang-perf/readme.md

 1. Setup:
    - Started with a clean Ubuntu 22 machine with only CUDA & Conda environments installed
-   - No other GPU processes running during tests as nvidia-smi shows zero usage.
+   - No other GPU processes running during tests as nvidia-smi shows.

 2. First SGLang testing:
    - Start the SGLang server, `python3 -m sglang.launch_server --model-path $MODEL_PATH --context-length 8192 --tp 1|2|4`